benjie/.dev/pages/graphql/errors.md

-**Requests to data you are not permitted to access should be equivalent to the data not existing - the data _does not exist in the set of things you're allowed to see_.** (If you request a single item you're not allowed to see, GraphQL should return `null`. if you're requesting a list of things and some of them you're not allowed to see, the list should _skip over_ those items.
+**Requests to data you are not permitted to access should be equivalent to the data not existing - the data _does not exist in the set of things you're allowed to see_.** (If you request a single item you're not allowed to see, GraphQL should return `null`.
+If you're requesting a list of things and some of them you're not allowed to see, the list should _skip over_ those items.
 If you're not allowed to see any of them, you get an empty list.)